apache/usergrid/docs/introduction/usergrid-features.md

 ## Push notifications

 Push notifications are the most effective way to engage your users with relevant content, and thanks to Usergrid, implementing them can be done in minutes.
-Simply register your app and your user's devices with a notification provider, such as Apple Push Notification Service or Google Cloud Messaging, then use the API BaaS notification entity to send millions of push notifications a month at no cost.
+Simply register your app and your user's devices with a notification provider, such as Apple Push Notification Service or Google Cloud Messaging, then use the Usergrid notification entity to send millions of push notifications a month at no cost.
 When used in conjunction with queries of user and application data, push notifications become a powerful tool for leveraging user data, ensuring relevancy and driving engagement.

 To learn more about push notifications, see Push notifications overview.